ash-mcc/dcs/a-scrapbook-of-prior-work.md

    * no oversight of transfer notes so wste goes 'missing'
 * [The story of waste management in the UK](https://www.youtube.com/watch?v=-C6v_X_FtWI)
    * Be in a better place for another _sea change_ in waste management a la the one brought about by the 1950s Clean Air Act which resulted in a change of the composition of the household bin ...half the weight but bulkier trash because of 1950s end-of-austerity and the rise of the self-service shop in which goods where packaged.
+* [My Recycling Wales](https://myrecyclingwales.org.uk/) is a pretty site that provides information about how/where Welsh waste is processed.
+It gets its data from [Waste Data Flow](https://www.wastedataflow.org).

 ## Opportunities